TravelModellingGroup/Documentation/modelsystems.rst

 Modules
 -------------------------------------------------------------
 Modules can have sub modules that customize the behaviour of the parent.
 These submodules can either be a single module or optionally a list of modules.

 In XTMF GUI 1.3 lists of modules are represented by the   icon.
 Lists can contain any number of modules including zero.
 If a module’s border is green, it is optional but not currently filled out.
 If a module has a red background with an (!), then it is a required module where none is currently selected for.
 XTMF will not allow a model system to run if a required module has not been filled out.

 In the example image we have a small model system that was previously made that has a zone system and loads up INRO’s EMME software using their Modeller interface using TMG’s Modeller Bridge.
 From this point we can start adding in modules to automate EMME during the run.

 If you right click on Tools you will be prompted with a list of the possible modules that can be used.
 Double click on any module to add it to the currently selected position.
 In this case we selected a module that will export a matrix from EMME.

 Creating a Meta-Module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To create a Meta module right click on the module and select Meta-Module then click on [Convert To].

 Now that the meta-module has been created an extra parameter is added to the list, allowing you to select what file to load.
 Since this process can have very similar parameter names another feature was added allowing you to change them.
 An icon like the one shown on the left signifies that the module is a meta-module.

 Changing Module names and Descriptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Pressing F2 while a :ref:`module` is highlighted allows the user to rename the module.
+In some cases modules are required to be renamed for use in ODMath.
+Module :ref:`module description`s can be added by pressing shift + f2
+(or through the context menu) on a selected module.